Stem Cell Therapy

 What is in an Amniotic Allograft (Stem Cell Injection)?

-The injection consists of a concentration of stem cells, growth factors, and cytokines which play a major role in regenerative medicine and wound healing.
+The injection consists of a concentration of stem cells, growth factors, and cytokines which play a major role in regenerative medicine and promoting wound healing.
 Cytokines are small proteins released by cells that signal where to go, what to do, and how to respond.
-Growth factors are soluble proteins that affect cellular processes and play a natural role in wound healing.
-Growth factors are also known to accelerate the healing process.
+Growth factors are soluble proteins that affect cellular processes and play a natural role in promoting wound healing.
+Growth factors are also known to accelerate the process.

 What Growth Factors Are Required for Regeneration?